 7. Major Events of George W. Bush's Second Term

 George W. Bush's second term focused on domestic legislation on key issues including Medicare, immigration, and Social Security.
 Learn about these and other policies, including criticisms, as well as some major events during that time.

 8. George W. Bush: the 9/11 Terrorist Attack & War on Terror

-The September 11, 2001 attacks on the United States forced President George W. Bush to reappraise his foreign policy.
-Learn about the tragic day, the Bush Doctrine and the ensuing wars in Iraq and Afghanistan.
+On September 11, 2001, the United States was attacked and forced President George W. Bush to reappraise his foreign policy.
+Learn about what happened on that day, the Bush Doctrine, and the ensuing wars in both Iraq and Afghanistan.

 9. George W. Bush: 2000 Election & Domestic Agenda

 George W. Bush won 2000 election and became the 43rd president of the United States.
 Explore the 2000 presidential election and Bush's domestic agenda in this lesson.

 In this lesson we will learn about Florida railroad history.
 We will highlight the key developments and advances made in rail technology, and place these in historical context.

 Earning College Credit

 Did you know… We have over 220 college courses that prepare you to earn credit by exam that is accepted by over 1,500 colleges and universities.
 You can test out of the first two years of college and save thousands off your degree.
 Anyone can earn credit-by-exam regardless of age or education level.